Neural delay differential equations: learning non-Markovian closures for partially known dynamical systems

 \subsection{Results}

-In this section, we assess the performance of the models with their ability to predict future states of a given partially observed system along with the toy dataset experiment.
-In this study, LSTM, NODE, ANODE, Latent ODE and NDDE were selected for comparison, and Table \ref{tab:testloss} displays the test MSE loss over each experiment.
-Appendix \ref{hyperparam} goes in more details about each model's architecture and the training and testing procedure.
-Every model incorporates a form of 'memory' into its architecture, with the exception of NODE.
-While LSTM and Latent ODE utilizes hidden units and ANODE employs its augmented state $a(t)$, NDDE leverages past states such as $x(t-\tau)$.
-Finally, Table \ref{main_nb_delays} outlines the number of delays employed in NDDE for each experiment.
-We provide in Appendix \ref{app:delays_learnt} a general discussion on the delays learnt and their evolution during the training process of each experiment.
-In all subsequent figures, the y-axis $y(t)$ represents our observables, defined as $y(t) = g(x(t))$
+We now assess the performance of the models with their ability to predict future measurements of a partially observed system.
+In this study, LSTM, NODE, ANODE, Latent ODE and NDDE were selected for comparison.
+Table~\ref{tab:testloss} displays the test MSE loss over each experiment.
+Appendix~\ref{hyperparam} goes in more details about each model's architecture and the training and testing procedure.
+Every model incorporates a form of "memory" into its architecture, with the exception of NODE.
+While LSTM and Latent ODE utilizes hidden units and ANODE employs its augmented state $\veca(t)$, NDDE leverages past observations such as $\vecobs(t-\tau)$.
+In all subsequent figures, the y-axis $\vecobs(t)$ represents our observables (introduced for each system in Section~\ref{sec:dyn_system}), defined as $\vecobs(t) = \obs(\vecstate(t))$.